Negotiation Strategies and Tactics to Land You a Better Deal

 But this hasn’t always been the case.
 Throughout most of the human history negotiation was a necessary skill, a basic part of life.
 You had to negotiate for food, transportation, almost anything.

 Still, even today you have to negotiate in both business and in life.
 That’s why you’ll want to be equipped with the right negotiating strategies to help you land a better deal.
-Here are some of those tactics you can start using today:

 1. When You Collaborate: Both-Win® Negotiation